Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E7G

 Memory Aid

-Real-World Application
+Real-World Example

 When analyzing an op-amp circuit using the ideal op-amp model, you assume the gain is infinite and constant at all frequencies.
 This simplifies calculations.
 In reality, your op-amp might have a gain-bandwidth product of 1 MHz, meaning gain decreases with frequency, but for initial circuit design, the ideal model (constant infinite gain) is useful.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Ideal op-amp, Frequency response, Constant gain, Op-amp model
+Ideal op-amp Frequency response Constant gain Op-amp model

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E7G topic.